coreos/ignition/doc/configuration.md

     * **devices** (list of strings): the list of devices (referenced by their absolute path) in the array.
     * **_spares_** (integer): the number of spares (if applicable) in the array.
   * **_filesystems_** (list of objects): the list of filesystems to be configured and/or used in the "files" section.
 Either "mount" or "path" needs to be specified.
+    * **_name_** (string): the identifier for the filesystem, internal to Ignition.
+This is only required if the filesystem needs to be referenced in the "files" section.
     * **_mount_** (object): contains the set of mount and formatting options for the filesystem.
 A non-null entry indicates that the filesystem should be mounted before it is used by Ignition.
       * **device** (string): the absolute path to the device.
 Devices are typically referenced by the `/dev/disk/by-*` symlinks.
       * **format** (string): the filesystem format (ext4, btrfs, or xfs).